centreon/centreon-iac-ansible/docs/googlec.md

 ### Centreon Deploy

-Now prepare the environment with the Anson module for the deploy of the Centeron, for this, we will use the repository of the implementation module of Centeron through Git.
+Now prepare the environment with the Ansible module for the deploy of the **Centreon**, for this, we will use the repository of the implementation module of **Centreon** through Git.

 ```bash
 git clone https://github.com/centreon/centreon-iac-ansible.git